Welcome

 Expression

-A mathematical phrase combining numbers, variables, and operations.
+A mathematical phrase.
 NO equals sign.
 Example: 3x + 5.

 Equation